James McGarry (hurler): Senior

 In 2003, McGarry captured a fifth consecutive Leinster medal after another huge win.
 The subsequent All-Ireland final saw ‘the Cats’ take on arch-rivals Cork.
 It was a close and tense affair as the Leinster men never led by more than four points.
 Kilkenny only secured victory with a late Martin Comerford goal and won the day with a 1-14 to 1-11 score line.
 It was McGarry’s third All-Ireland medal in four years.

 In 2004, Kilkenny were aiming for a third All-Ireland victory in-a-row; however, the team was now under severe pressure from all quarters.
 For the first time in seven years Kilkenny failed in their bid to become Leinster champions as a last-gasp Wexford goal ended a run of success in the provincial championship.
 Kilkenny took the scenic route via the qualifiers system; however, after a scare against Clare they still reached the All-Ireland final.
 Once again Cork provided the opposition on a gloomy and overcast day.
 The sides were level for much of the game; however, in the final twenty minutes Cork scored nine points without reply and secured the victory.
 Kilkenny ended the year with no silverware, however, McGarry kept a clean sheet in a third All-Ireland final.

-Kilkenny were back in form in 2005 with McGarry adding a second National League medal to his ever-growing collection.
+Kilkenny were back in form in 2005 with McGarry adding a second National League medal to his collection.
 He later collected a sixth Leinster title as ‘the Cats’ had a narrow win over reigning provincial champions Wexford.
-While a third successive All-Ireland showdown with Cork seemed extremely likely, Galway defeated Kilkenny in the All-Ireland semi-final in one of the most exciting games of the decade.
+While a third successive All-Ireland showdown with Cork seemed extremely likely, Galway defeated Kilkenny in the All-Ireland semi-finals.

 In 2006 McGarry captured a third National League medal.
 He later won a third Leinster title following another victory over Wexford before later lining out in his third All-Ireland final.
 The game that everyone had predicted would happen in 2005 was now taking place as Cork squared up to Kilkenny for the third time in four years.
 The Leesiders were aiming for a third All-Ireland victory in-a-row; however, revenge was foremost in the minds of Kilkenny as it was Cork who denied their three-in-a-row bid in 2004.
 On the day Kilkenny were far too strong for Cork with McGarry playing a key role on the goal-line.
 The score of 1-16 to 1-13 gave Kilkenny a 29th All-Ireland title and gave McGarry a fourth All-Ireland medal.
 For the seventh time in eight years McGarry was nominated for an All-Star award, however, once again he was overlooked.